Spanning tree congestion of proper interval graphs

 Let $T$ be a tree.
 A vertex $v \in V(T)$ is a \emph{leaf} of $T$ if $\deg_{T}(v) \le 1$.
 If $\deg_{T}(v) \ge 3$, then we call $v$ a \emph{branching vertex}.
 A tree is a \emph{spider} if it has at most one branching vertex.
 A tree is a \emph{star} if there is a vertex $c$, called the \emph{center}, adjacent to all other vertices; i.e., a star is the complete bipartite graph $K_{1, s}$ for some $s \ge 0$.

 An \emph{interval representation} of a graph $G = (V,E)$ is a set of closed intervals $\{I_{v} \mid v \in V\}$ on a line such that $\{u,v\} \in E$ if and only if $I_{u} \cap I_{v} \ne \emptyset$.
-An interval representation is \emph{proper} if no two vertices $u,v$ satisfy $I_{u} \subsetneq I_{v}$.
+An interval representation is \emph{proper} if no interval properly contains another.
 A graph is an \emph{interval graph} if it has an interval representation, and it is a \emph{proper interval graph} if it has a proper interval representation.
 It is known that a graph is a proper interval graph if and only if it is a claw-free ($K_{1,3}$-free) interval graph~\cite{Roberts69}.

 Although we use the concept of (linear) clique-width, we omit the definition since we do not need it in the proof.
 See~\cite{FellowsRRS09} for its definition.